 One of the biggest things that I think women, who are spouses of sex addicts, struggle with is the internal damage that it does to us and who we are, who we think we are, and how valuable we think we are, because of our husband’s or ex-husband’s addictions.

-One of the things that I have learned along this very hard road that we all hoe here, and that is, because God created each of us to be responsible for our own choices and our own decisions, is that, even if this ends up being the death of your dreams and you end up facing the grief that comes from the betrayal and it doesn’t get better the way that you might have hoped for, that you are still an incredible, amazing, strong, resilient daughter of God.
+One of the things that I have learned along this very hard road is that even if this ends up being the death of your dreams and you end up facing the grief that comes from the betrayal and it doesn’t get better the way that you might have hoped for, that you are still an incredible, amazing, strong, resilient daughter of God.

 There is still an incredible future ahead for you even if it doesn’t feel like it right now.
 I say that because I have been in that moment and wondered what was ahead and felt completely bereft and abandoned and betrayed and shattered.